The Bankrate promise

 In January 2024, Musk announced that the first human had received a Neuralink brain implant and that the patient was recovering well.

 The Boring Company

 The Boring Company seeks to combine fast, affordable tunneling technology with an electric public transportation system in an effort to ease urban congestion and allow for high-speed, long-distance travel.
 The company built a 1.15-mile tunnel in Hawthorne, California to be used for research and development and is currently building Vegas Loop, a public transportation system at the Las Vegas Convention Center.

-The company was valued at $5.7 billion during its latest funding round in April 2022 when it raised $675 million.
-The funding was led by Vy Capital and Sequoia Capital, two leading venture capital firms.
+The company was valued at more than $7 billion after an employee share sale in October 2023, according to a report from The Information.
+That valuation is higher than its valuation during a funding round in April 2022 when it raised $675 million.
+The 2022 funding was led by Vy Capital and Sequoia Capital, two leading venture capital firms.

 Artificial intelligence company DeepMind Technologies was started in 2010 with Musk as a key investor.
 The company has developed AI systems that play games better than humans.
 Musk has long warned about the dangers of AI and the risk it poses to civilization.

 Google acquired DeepMind in 2014 for a reported sum of $600 million.

 SolarCity was started in 2006 by two of Musk’s cousins and financially backed by Musk, who served on the company’s board.
 The company sold and installed solar generation systems and other related products to residential, commercial and industrial customers.